ethan-hann/SurveyManager/docs/source/user_interface.rst

 ^^^^^^^^^^^^^

 The workspace in the center of the application's window allows for dragging and dropping of pages and panels.
-Pages can be docked to either the top, bottom, left, or right of the window as well as become thier own "floating" window which also allows docking.
+Pages can be docked to either the top, bottom, left, or right of the window as well as become their own "floating" window which also allows docking.
 Let's look at a simple example:

 Suppose we have the **View Panel** open (which shows us information about the currently opened job).
 By default, this panel will dock itself to the right of the screen: